 83% of executives see value in digital technology solutions for increasing overall visibility into performance metrics; 62% believe it helps reduce administrative costs

-Orem, Utah, 18 Sept 2019 —A recent survey by independent survey firm Verdantix of environmental health and safety (EHS), procurement, operations and risk management executives in six global countries indicates a growing concern about how best to manage multiple contractors.
+Orem, Utah, Sept.
+18, 2019—A recent survey by independent survey firm Verdantix of environmental health and safety (EHS), procurement, operations and risk management executives in six global countries indicates a growing concern about how best to manage multiple contractors.
 The survey of 161 executives in nine heavy industry sectors finds more than half of the company representatives said they still use a mix of spreadsheets and paper to coordinate contractor prequalification and other vital records, which could lead to safety issues.

-The survey was conducted in the USA, Australia, Canada, France, Germany and UK by Verdantix and commissioned by Avetta.
-The results of the survey indicate the problems currently experienced will expand as only 12% of respondents believe contractor use will diminish during the next two years, while 38% expect growth, with 18% expecting greater than 10% growth in using contractors.
+The survey was conducted in the U.S., Australia, Canada, France, Germany and UK by Verdantix and commissioned by Avetta.
+The results of the survey indicate the problems currently experienced will expand as only 12% of respondents believe contractor use will diminish during the next two years, while 38% expect growth, with 18% expecting greater than 10 percent growth in using contractors.

-Managing contractors effectively is affected by several challenges, including:
+Managing contractors effectively is impacted by several challenges, including:

 - Multiple contractors performing simultaneous activities – more than 80% of respondents believe this is ‘a very significant’ or ‘significant’ management issue.

-- Myriad safety practices across an organisation or industry – the chain of command related to safety is often unclear, 65% find this lack of clarity a significant challenge.
+- Myriad safety practices across an organization or industry – the chain of command related to safety is often unclear, 65% find this lack of clarity a significant challenge.

 - Multiple business unit involvement – 66% of respondents believe the likelihood of contractor information becoming siloed, and thus unusable to other business units, is a ‘very significant’ to ‘significant’ challenge.